Discover A Brief History Of Shimano Fishing Reels

 Following in 1988, in a quest for versatility Shimano created the “telescopic mechanism”.
 This enabled the extension of rod length or to shorten the rod at the end of the day.
 As a result, anglers had easy storage and could choose a custom length for their rods.
 Rod developments continued for many years.

-As the European market grows in 1988 the brand creates Shimano UK Fishing Ltd.
+As the European market grows, Shimano decides to further expand in 1988 to create Shimano UK Fishing Ltd.

 The year 1991 saw the release of Bantam Scorpion.
 This baitcasting reel began the first inception of color matching of rod and reel.
 At the same time, the company combined the tackle and fishing divisions together.